 Getting to and from Mui Ne

 How to get to Mui Ne?
-You can take the bus from Nha Trang or Ho Chi Minh City by bus.
+You can take the bus from Nha Trang and Saigon to Mui Ne.
 There are various bus companies.
 We used Sinh Tourist on our way to Mui Ne from Nha Trang.
 No problems for us.
-However, many take exception to the fact that they do insist on a rest stop at one of their own cafes on the journey out to HCMC.
-We used Hanh Cafe for our exit journey to Mui Ne and I can honestly say it was the worst bus experience in South East Asia we have had.
-No working aircon, driver that smoked all the way there and the bus broke down twice meaning we arrived some 3 hours late.
+However, many take exception to the fact that they do insist on a rest stop at one of their own cafes on the journey from HCMC to Mui Ne.
+We used Hanh Cafe for our exit journey from Mui Ne to Saigon and I can honestly say it was the worst bus experience in South East Asia we have had.
+No working aircon, kamikaze driver that smoked all the way there and the bus broke down twice meaning we arrived some 3 hours late.

 Another option is train, although the train only stops in Phan Thiet meaning you have to take a bus or a taxi onwards to Mui Ne.

 Getting around Mui Ne